 When an affected person coughs and sneezes, the sputum that is expelled from the mouth or nose gets transmitted to the other person through air or when they touch their mouth, nose, and eyes, knowingly or unknowingly with their contaminated hands.

 The symptoms of SARS include:

-If any severe respiratory illness is present, you might need to report to the hospital.
+If any severe respiratory illness is present, a person might need to report to the hospital.
 Only a few people get diarrhea.
-But if you get it, the other symptoms can occur fastly.
-Dry cough can occur within two to five days.
+But if a person get it, the other symptoms can occur fastly.
+A dry cough can occur within two to five days.
 In severe cases, the patient might require the help of artificial oxygen.

 At present, there are no identified cases of transmission.
 During the 2003 epidemic, the risk for travelers was relatively low.
 However, travelers should stay safe.

 The well-known complications of SARS:

 The common risk factors are:

-For diagnosis, your doctor will recommend you to perform a few lab tests.
+For diagnosis, the doctor will recommend the patient to perform a few laboratory tests.
 X-rays and CT (computed tomography) scans might be required.
-If you have returned from a foreign trip, consult your doctor, and check for symptoms.
+If a person has returned from a foreign trip, consult the doctor, and check for symptoms.

 RT-PCR: Reverse transcription-polymerase chain reaction is a test that can identify the virus in stool, blood, and nasal secretions.

 SerologicTesting: This test can detect SARS-CoV antibodies if it is present in the blood.
-If the patient has antibodies, they might possibly have SARS infection.
+If the patient has antibodies, they might possibly have a SARS infection.

 Culture Testing: This test involves culturing a small sample of fluid or tissue in a container.
 This testing method may not be reliable if it is used for diagnosis in the early stages of infection.

-If there is a new outbreak of SARS, you should inform your doctor whether you are from the outbreak region.
+If there is a new outbreak of SARS, a person should inform the doctor whether they are from the outbreak region.
 Avoid going to public places and maintain proper social distancing.
-If you are a healthcare professional, you should take additional precaution measures.
-You should particularly stay away from kids, as they may be affected soon.
+If a person is a healthcare professional, they should take additional precautionary measures.
+A person should particularly stay away from kids, as they may be affected soon.

 No medications have been identified till now.
 Due to the fast spread of the disease, many studies are performed to identify the spread and control of the disease.